spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

       "terraform_version": "string - Terraform version used to for the run" },
-    "state": "string - the current run state", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable", "type": "string - type of the run",
+    "state": "string - the current run state", "triggered_by": "string or null - user, trigger policy, or dependent stack that triggered the run.
+For a dependent stack is set to the stack id that triggered it.", "type": "string - type of the run",
     "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": [